yalmip/yalmip.github.io/yalmip/tutorials/globaloptimization.md

 +   5 Finishing.
 Cost: 0.48341 Gap: 0.25032%
 ````

 Beware, the BMI solver is absolutely not that efficient in general, this was just a lucky case.
-Here is the decay-rate example instead (with some additional constraints on the elements in '''P''' to bound the feasible set).
+Here is the decay-rate example instead (with some additional constraints on the elements in **P** to bound the feasible set).

 ````matlab
 yalmip('clear');
 A = [-1 2;-3 -4];